Skip to main content

 Lock and mint

-2. Monitor: Chromia validator nodes monitor the deposit event on the EVM-compatible chain.
+2. Monitor: Chromia's validator nodes monitor this deposit event on the EVM chain.

-3. Detect: Upon detecting the deposit event, Chromia validator nodes create, validate, and execute a special transaction using a specific Rell operation called __evm_block.
+3. Detect: Upon detecting the event, Chromia's validator nodes create, validate, and execute a transaction using a special Rell operation called __evm_block.

-4. Mint: This transaction mints equivalent pegged tokens for the user on the Chromia chain.
+4. Mint: Chromia mints pegged tokens equivalent to the locked tokens on the Chromia chain.

-When the user wishes to withdraw the pegged tokens from Chromia back to the original token on the EVM-compatible chain, the bridge follows the Burn and release mechanism.
+If the user wants to transfer the pegged tokens back to the original chain, the Burn and release mechanism is used.

 Burn and release